-The king had no choice but deported him.
+The king had no choice but to deport him.
 Chunyu was heartbroken because he would never be able to see his kids again.

 Just at this moment, he was woken up by his servant, informing him that his tea was ready.

-Only by then he realised that all his twenty years of marriage life, the warfare and the palace politics only occurred within a few minutes when he took a short nap.
+Only by then, he realised that all his twenty years of marriage life, the warfare and the palace politics just occurred within a few minutes when he took a short nap.

 Catastrophe to Ants in the Garden

-Chunyu went to his backyard to check the ants kingdom.
-Next to the giant Ash Tree, he spotted a huge ant world under a hole on the ground, where he med, married and buried his love of life.
-Next to the tree, along the network of vines, he discovered another ant community – he believed it must be the militant Vine Kingdom.
+Chunyu went to his backyard to check the ants’ kingdom.
+Next to the giant Ash Tree, he spotted a huge ant world under a hole on the ground, where he met, married and buried his love of life.
+Next to the tree, along with the network of vines, he discovered another ant community – he believed it must be the militant Vine Kingdom.

 Soon a violent storm arrived.
 Once the late afternoon sun reemerged, he found both ant kingdoms were gone, along with the hostility and the wars between them.